Looking after your emotional health

 Confidential, free information and advice on a range of parenting and family issues.

 Eating well and looking after yourself can really help to make you feel better.
-For more information on this, see the mental health charity Mind’s page on ‘Food and mood’.
-NetMums’ Guide to cooking on a budget is packed full of useful tips and ideas on keeping costs low and nutrition high.
+Check out Mind’s page on Mood and Food, while Netmums’ Budget-Friendly Recipes pages are packed full of useful tips and ideas on keeping costs low and nutrition high.

 Giving up smoking can have huge physical benefits as well as saving money.